Sculptural, Stackable Engagement Rings For the Modern Bride

-Anna Sheffield is arguably the coolest girl on the block when it comes to designing of-the-moment, unique, and definitely non-traditional engagement rings.
+Anna Sheffield is arguably the coolest girl on the block when it comes to unique, non-traditional engagement rings.
 The New Mexico native found her way to jewelry making partly by chance, after studying art and sculpture and learning some metal and jewelry techniques on the side.

 As she puts it, “I was making art when I was feeling stuck.
 I would dabble in jewelry.
 I would make things for myself and friends as gifts.
 After that, I started to dabble in engagement rings.”
 The artisan maker opened and founded Bing Bang in 2001 in San Francisco and continued to explore her passion for jewelry before launching her namesake line in 2007.